servicetitan/Stl.Fusion.Samples/README.md

 [ASP.NET Core](https://dotnet.microsoft.com/apps/aspnet) website,
 which also serves its API.
 The application includes:
 * "Server Time" and "Server Screen" pages showing the simplest timeout-based invalidation
-* "Chat" - a tiny chat relying on event-based invalidation
+* "Chat" &ndash; a tiny chat relying on event-based invalidation
-* "Composition" shows Fusion's ability to use both  local `IComputed<T>` instances and client-side replicas of similar server-side instances to compute a new value that properly tracks both local and remote dependencies.
+* "Composition" shows how Fusion tracks and updates a complex state built from the output of [Compute Services] (local producers) and [Replica Services] (remote producers)
-* "Authentication" shows GitHub authentication with Google-like real-time session tracking, "Kick" and "Sign-out everywhere".
+* "Authentication" &ndash; a GitHub authentication sample with Google-style real-time session tracking, "Kick", and "Sign-out everywhere" actions.

 ![](docs/img/Samples-Blazor.gif)